-The MBDA Business Center program, a key component of the Agency's overall portfolio of minority business development services, focuses on securing domestic public and/or private contracts and financing transactions, exports, and job creation for "eligible minority-owned businesses."
-Organizations that are owned or controlled by the following persons or groups of persons are eligible to receive technical business assistance services from the MBDA Business Center Program: African American, Hispanic American, American Asian and Pacific Islander, Native American (including Alaska Natives, Alaska Native Corporations and Tribal entities), Asian Indian American, and Hasidic Jewish Americans.
-See 15 C.F.R. §1400.1, 1400.2 and Executive Order 11625.
+The MBDA Business Consulting Project ("Project") is a key component of the Agency's overall portfolio of minority business development services focused on securing domestic public and/or private contracts and financing transactions, exports, and job creation for "eligible minority-owned businesses."
+Organizations that are owned or controlled by the following persons or groups of persons are eligible to receive technical business assistance services from the MBDA Business Consulting Project: African American, Hispanic American, American Asian and Pacific Islander, Native American (including Alaska Natives, Alaska Native Corporations and Tribal entities), Asian Indian American, and Hasidic Jewish Americans.
+See 15 CFR §1400.1, 1400.2 and Executive Order 11625.

 The services are designed to assist MBE clients with achieving higher levels of growth and competitiveness.
-While Centers serve all MBEs target clients are (1) firms with annual revenues of over \$1,000,000; (2) firms involved in high-growth industries (e.g., green technology, clean energy, health care, IT, infrastructure and broadband technology, among others); or (3) firms with rapid growth potential (see Appendix D: Definitions of Key Terms).
+While the Project serves all MBEs, target clients are: (1) firms with annual revenues of over \$1,000,000; (2) firms involved in high-growth industries (e.g., green technology, clean energy, health care, IT, infrastructure and broadband technology, among others); or (3) firms with rapid growth potential (see Appendix D: Definitions of Key Terms).
 Promoting the success of MBEs is anticipated to have a significant impact on employment and the tax base in their communities, and positive economic impact throughout the nation.

-B. Program Objective
+C. Program Objective

-The primary drivers of the Business Center program are: (i) capacity building, and (ii) job creation/retention resulting from facilitating contracts and financing for medium-sized minority businesses.
-MBDA Centers provide technical business services including (but not limited to) the development of a pool of contract and finance opportunities; direct matching of opportunities with qualified/vetted MBEs; relationship management and deal sourcing initiatives (e.g. industry clusters); facilitating MBE growth through exports (identifying global markets and financing); identifying, matching and securing alternative sources of capital and financing; educating MBEs on the benefits of strategic growth alternatives (e.g., mergers, acquisitions and/or joint ventures); MBE advocacy; and, providing service referrals to MBEs of all sizes.
+The primary drivers of the Project are: (i) capacity building, and (ii) job creation/retention resulting from facilitating contracts and financing for medium-sized minority businesses.
+Project services including (but not limited to) the development of a pool of contract and finance opportunities; direct matching of opportunities with qualified/vetted MBEs; relationship management and deal sourcing initiatives (e.g., industry clusters); facilitating MBE growth through exports (identifying global markets and financing); identifying, matching and securing alternative sources of capital and financing; educating MBEs on the benefits of strategic growth alternatives (e.g., mergers, acquisitions and/or joint ventures); MBE advocacy; and providing service referrals to MBEs of all sizes.

-Each Center is required to work collaboratively with all MBDA Business Centers and other MBDA sponsored projects ("Network").
-Each Center will engage the Network and offer its services to assisting MBE clients through Network collaboration.
+The MBDA Business Consulting Project is required to work collaboratively with all MBDA Business Centers and other MBDA sponsored projects ("Network").
+The Project will engage the Network and offer its services to assisting MBE clients through Network collaboration.

-C. Program Authority
+D. Program Authority

-MBDA is authorized in accordance with Executive Order 11625 and 15 U.S.C. § 1512, to solicit competitive applications from eligible organizations for the Minority Business Development Agency Business Center program.
+MBDA is authorized in accordance with Executive Order 11625 and 15 U.S.C. § 1512, to solicit competitive applications from eligible organizations for the Minority Business Development Agency.

-&lt;sup>2 Start-up and/or micro firms will be served by the MBDA Business Center program via strategic partnership referrals or electronic service delivery mechanisms (e.g., MBDA Business Portal) www.mbda.gov.
+&lt;sup>2 Start-up and/or micro firms will be served by the MBDA Business Project program via strategic partnership referrals or electronic service delivery mechanisms (e.g., MBDA Business Portal) www.mbda.gov.